Fast Graphlet Transform of Sparse Graphs: High-performance implementation

 The first is on the use of sparse masks.
 We exploit graph sparsity in every fast formula.
 This is to be formally translated into any implementation specification: every sparse operation is associated with source mask(s) on input data and target mask on output data.
 Particularly, an unweighted adjacency matrix serves as its own sparsity mask.
 Masked operations are supported by {\tt GraphBLAS}, the output matrix/vector is computed or modified only where the mask elements are on, not off.
 A simple example is the Hadamard product of two matrices.
 As the intersection of two source masks, the target mask is no denser than any of the source masks.
 Often, a factor matrix is either the adjacency matrix $A$ itself or as sparse as $A$.
 A non-trivial example is the chain of masks with a sequence of sparse operations.
 For example, in calculating the scalar $v^{\rm T}Av$ with sparse vector $v$ and sparse matrix $A$, as in \cref{eqn:sigma-diamond-off-cord} or \cref{eq:K4-matrix}, the target mask for $Av$ is the nonzero pattern of $v$.
 With sparse masks, we reduce or eliminate unnecessary operations, memory allocation and memory accesses.

-The next two issues are closely coupled: operation scheduling and performing computations on-the-fly.
-The objective is two-fold: \begin{inparaenum}[(i)] \item to minimize the number of revisits to the same matrix or vector elements, and \item to reduce the amount of working space memory. \end{inparaenum} Operations using the same auxiliary matrix are carried out together with updates on the output while auxiliary matrix elements are computed on the fly.
+The next two issues are closely coupled: operation scheduling and computing auxiliary matrices on the fly.
+The objectives are to minimize the number of matrix revisits and to minimize the amount of working space memory.
+Operations using the same auxiliary matrix are carried out together with updates on the output while auxiliary matrix elements are computed on the fly.
 No auxiliary matrix is explicitly stored.

-With our first implementation, the space complexity is $2m + n(|\Sigma|+2)$.
-We acknowledge additional benefits with \texttt{GraphBLAS} in sparse storage format and parallel implementation on modern multi-core computers~\cite{davis2018,buluc2009a}.
+With our inital implementation\cite{floros2020c}, the space complexity is $4m + 2n|\Sigma|$.
+On the network LiveJournal~\cite{yang2015a} with $4\,$M nodes, $35\,$M edges, the execution takes only $1$ minute with $16$ threads on Intel Xeon E5-2640.
+On the Friendster network with $66\,$M nodes and $1.8\,$B links, the execution time is 2 hours and 34 minutes with a single Xeon processor.
+Our multi-thread programming is in Cilk~\cite{blumofe1996}.